 I craft creative algorithms.
 To explore and push the boundaries of art and design.
-I apply the creative potential of generative design-strategies to build novel forms of visual communication and interaction.
+I apply the creative potential of generative design-strategies to build novel forms of visual, interactive communication and brand-experiences.

 Drawing from a rich background of 10+ years as a Creative Director for leading national and international brands, I constantly cross the boundaries of art and design.
 I devote my time to artistic and cultural projects.
 And I collaborate with companies to explore meaningful, fresh forms of branding and web-experiences.